sebasgg28/Busfire-Analysis/README.md

 ![Imgur](https://imgur.com/uXPsIR4.png)

-This are just some techniques that where used to understand the data and get a glimpse of what we are dealing with.
+These are just some techniques that were used to understand the data and get a glimpse of what we are dealing with.

 ## Reference Paper